0xAX/linux-insides/DataStructures/dlist.md

 list_add(&misc->list, &misc_list);
 ```

 Kernel `list.h` provides this API for the addition of a new entry to the list.
-Let's look at it's implementation:
+Let's look at its implementation:

 ```C
 static inline void list_add(struct list_head *new, struct list_head *head)